Utah bill banning trans athletes in girls sports advances

 The lawmaker sponsoring the measure, Republican Rep. Kera Birkeland, said it would ensure fairness in women’s sports by making sure female athletes aren’t competing against those assigned as male at birth.

-“Women’s sports matter in Utah,” said Birkeland.
+“Women’s sports matter in Utah,” Birkeland said.
 “They matter to me, and they matter to every parent of young girls, and they matter to every young athlete trying their best.”

 Opponents, though, say it would discriminate against students who are told they can’t play with their peers.